-- C. Permitted uses.
-The following principal uses are permitted in a RSL district: - 1.
-One one-family dwelling, two-family dwelling, two one family dwelling, multiple dwelling; - Licensed transitional or supportive housing for up to six persons, medical or residential care facility for up to six persons; - 3.
-Field crop, orchard, garden, and - Small family day cares and large family day cares. - D. Conditional uses.
-In addition to the uses listed in Sections 17.52.480 and 17.52.580, the following are conditional uses in RSL districts, and are permitted only if approved by the board of zoning adjustments as provided in Section 17.54.130: - 1.
-Community facilities; - Parking lot, when established to fulfill the residential parking requirements for a use on an abutting lot or lots; - Indoor plant nursery or greenhouse used only for the cultivation and wholesale of plant materials; - Medical or residential care facility for seven or more persons unit as regulated in Section 17.54.133 (Conditional uses-Residential, medical care, transitional and supportive housing facilities); - 5.
-Licensed transitional or supportive housing for seven or more persons per unit as regulated in Section 17.54.133 (Conditional uses-Residential, medical care, transitional and supportive housing facilities); - Mobilehome parks subject to the provisions provided in Sections 17.52.1000 to 17.52.1065; - 7.
-Community clubhouse; and - Unattended collection box(es) placed in conjunction with an approved community facility as defined in Section 17.04.010. - E. Density Limitations.
-The density must not exceed seventeen (17) units per acre. - F. Building site. - Every use in an RSL district must be on a building site with an area not less than two thousand five hundred (2,500) square feet and a median lot width not less than forty (40) feet. - Lot Width Exceptions: - a.
-If small-lot single family homes with attached double loaded garages in front of the primary façade of the main building comply with parking location and design requirements in the "Residential design Standards and Guidelines for the Unincorporated Communities of West Alameda County", a lot width of thirty-five (35) feet is allowed.
+- 1. Community facilities; - 2.
+Parking lot, when established to fulfill the residential parking requirements for a use on an abutting lot or lots; - 3.
+Indoor plant nursery or greenhouse used only for the cultivation and wholesale of plant materials: - 4.
+Medical or residential care facility for seven or more persons unit as regulated in Section 17.54.133 (Conditional uses-Residential, medical care, transitional and supportive housing facilities); - 5.
+Licensed transitional or supportive housing for seven or more persons per unit as regulated in Section 17.54.133 (Conditional uses-Residential, medical care, transitional and supportive housing facilities): - 6.
+Mobilehome parks subject to the provisions provided in Sections 17.52.1000 to 17.52.1065; - 7.
+Community clubhouse; and - 8.
+Unattended collection box(es) placed in conjunction with an approved community facility as defined in Section 17.04.010. - E. Density Limitations.
+The density must not exceed seventeen (17) units per acre. - F. Building site. - 1.
+Every use in an RSL district must be on a building site with an area not less than two thousand five hundred (2,500) square feet and a median lot width not less than forty (40) feet. - 2.
+Lot Width Exceptions: If small-lot single family homes with attached double loaded garages in front of the primary façade of the main building comply with parking location and design requirements in the "Residential Design Standards and Guidelines for the Unincorporated Communities of West Alameda County", a lot width of thirty-five (35) feet is allowed.
 The lot width may be reduced to thirty (30) feet if garages are single-car wide, detached and/or accessed from an alley. - G. Yards.
-The yard requirements in RSL districts are as follows, subject to the general provisions of Section 17.52.330: - Depth of front yard: Not less than fifteen (15) feet. - 2.
-Depth of rear yard: Not less than fifteen (15) feet.

-- 3. Width of side yard: Not less than four (4) feet. - H. Height of buildings.
+The yard requirements in RSL districts are as follows, subject to the general provisions of Section 17.52.330: - 1.
+Depth of front yard: Not less than fifteen (15) feet. - 2.
+Depth of rear yard: Not less than fifteen (15) feet. - 3.
+Width of side yard: Not less than four (4) feet. - H. Height of buildings.
 Height must not exceed twenty-five (25) feet, except as provided by Section 17.52.090. - I. Site development review.
-Site development review in compliance with Section 17.54.210 is required for residential projects with five (5) or more units possible.
+Site development review in compliance with Section

+17.54.210 is required for residential projects with five (5) or more units possible.